Laci1953/Z80AS/README.md

 Z80AS.HEX is the executable, in .HEX format

+The folder TESTS contains various tests of the Z80AS features.

-Z80AS can be assembled using Z80AS (self assembling assembler :)
+Z80AS was assembled using Z80AS (self assembling assembler :)